A breech baby has their buttocks coming into mother’s pelvis before the head.

 Aligning the pelvis, and relaxing tight uterine ligaments attached to the fascia near the pelvis, are why chiropractic adjustments can often help breech babies flip to a head-down position.

+Continue body balancing at home and with professionals after baby turns head down.
 One thing I’ve observed is that when the breech baby does flip head down during the last month or two of pregnancy, that the baby often moves to the head down, posterior (face forward) position.
 When a breech position is suspected, using the forward-leaning inversion and the breech tilt can help the baby flip head down.
+Bring balance and tone to the womb and the baby will move spontaneously into the best position they can, in the time they have, between balance and birth.
+See “when to do what” on Flip a Breech or follow our at-home plan in our Helping Your Breech Baby Turn eBook.

 Spinning Babies® view on the common cause of breech presentation

 Some midwives will say that breech babies may be breech because they want to be.
 Hmmm.
 That may be, but I suggest we address a possible imbalance of the uterus.
 I believe the baby will get in the best position possible given the space in the womb.
 It’s not that any woman isn’t perfect inside, but optimal room in the uterus depends on pelvic alignment and ligaments of equal length.